abissier/Password-Generator/README.md

 # Password-Generator

-This password generator is deisgned to take user input and create a password that matches the selected criteria.
+This password generator is designed to take user input and create a password that matches the selected criteria.

 link: https://abissier.github.io/Password-Generator/